 Utilize a daily report card, involving parents and other staff in a partnership of support

+Possible referral for suspension and/or expulsion

 Tier III: Intensive Intervention

-At Tier III, will use the most intensive level of intervention and instruction and will base it on assessed need(s).
+At Tier III, LALPA will use the most intensive level of intervention and instruction and will base it on assessed need(s).
 Students requiring Tier III supports will continue to receive support and instruction provided at the Tier I and Tier II levels.
 When a student’s behavior begins to interfere with his or her educational achievement and social interaction with peers and adults, a Functional Behavior Assessment (“FBA”) may be developed.
 When developing the FBA, a description of the behavior, its frequency, intensity, and duration, and the hypothesized function of the behavior will be included, as well as data collection and analysis.

 Tier III Infractions